 At St Francis of Assisi C of E Primary School, we believe that high-quality history lessons inspire children to ignite a passion and curiosity about the past and to think and act as historians.
 Through history specific and lessons delivered through the wider curriculum, children have opportunities to investigate and interpret the past, understand chronology, build an overview of Britain’s past as well as that of the wider world, and to be able to communicate historically.

 An excellent knowledge and understanding of people, events and contexts from a range of historical periods, including significant events in Britain’s past;

-- The ability to think critically about history and communicate ideas confidently to a range of audiences;
+The ability to think critically about history and communicate ideas confidently to a range of audiences;

-- The ability to support, evaluate and challenge their own and others’ views using historical evidence from a range of sources developing wisdom and knowledge of history;
+The ability to support, evaluate and challenge their own and others’ views using historical evidence from a range of sources developing wisdom and knowledge of history;

-- The ability to think, reflect, debate, discuss and evaluate the past by formulating and refining questions and lines of enquiry;
+The ability to think, reflect, debate, discuss and evaluate the past by formulating and refining questions and lines of enquiry;

-- A respect for historical evidence and the ability to make critical use of it to support their learning;
+A respect for historical evidence and the ability to make critical use of it to support their learning;

-- A desire to embrace challenging activities, including opportunities to undertake high-quality research across a range of history topics.
-This should develop deeper learning across topics taught including mastery learning.
+A desire to embrace challenging activities, including opportunities to undertake high-quality research across a range of history topics.
+This should develop deeper learning across topics taught including mastery learning;

 A developing sense of curiosity about the past and how and why people interpret the past in different ways.

 Teachers will ensure teaching of history has the school’s Christian ethos and values at its heart.
 A cohesive curriculum is built by ensuring all historical themes and topics cover the same aspects to allow comparisons to be made between different time periods.
 This will help children make connections and links to their prior learning ensuring that knowledge and skills are developed during their time in school.
 These aspects are: achievements, beliefs, society, housing (and buildings), entertainment and impact.
 Children will have the opportunity to explore British Values through history lessons.
 Where appropriate, children will compare aspects of British society with the society they are studying.